Bustamante Industrial Trade Union

 The Bustamante Industrial Trade Union (BITU, also referred to as the Busta Union) is a trade union center in Jamaica established by Sir Alexander Bustamante.
 The BITU was formed in 1938, as a split from the Jamaica Workers and Tradesmen's Union.
 It built up a membership of 54,000 within 6 years.

-It is affiliated to the global union federation - International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers' Association.
+It is affiliated to the International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers' Association.